 11. Do sea turtles cry?

-Green sea turtles possess a salt excretory gland at the corner of the eye – they may look like they are crying, but they’re really adjusting their body’s water balance.
+Green sea turtles possess a salt excretory gland at the corner of the eye.
+They may look like they’re crying, but they’re really adjusting their body’s water balance.

 12. Boy or girl?
 How to predict